Marco-bit-hash/E-Bike-Rental-Manager/README.md

 # E-Bike-Rental-Manager
-This repository contain the c++ code for a ebike rent manager.
+This repository contain the C++ code for a ebike rent manager.